chrisxfire/chrisxfire.github.io/content/notes/_net/linq/data-transformations.md

 LINQ query operations can also transform ("project") data into different types.

-# A query with no transformations
+# a query with no transformations
 In the following:
 - Since each element in the data source, `names`, is a `string`...
   - the type of the range variable, `n`, is `string`.